TN Stream Reports

 WATAUGA RIVER (TN)

 The transition from winter to spring has been good to fishermen on the Watauga has been what many would expect: midges and blue wing olives.
 Make sure to check the generation schedule if you plan on wading.
-Terrestrials, BWO nymphs and general mayfly nymphs have been the ticket.
+BWO nymphs and general mayfly nymphs have been the ticket.
 Here are the patterns you need to have handy:

 THE SOUTH HOLSTON RIVER (TN)

-zebra midges in black and olive (18-20) , rainbow warriors and small pheasant tails (18-20), flashback beatis nymphs and WD40 in olive.
+zebra midges in black and olive (18-20), rainbow warriors and small pheasant tails (18-20), flashback beatis nymphs and WD40 in olive.
 On top CDC and parachute sulphur patterns and blue winged olive patterns are all you’ll need right now.
 Streamers can be deadly during high water conditions, especially if you get a cloudy day.

 You can check the generation schedule for both rivers on the “Links” page of our website.